 Peptide Library Synthesis

-Peptide library synthesis aims synthesizing hundreds of peptides in small quantities.
-Peptides libraries are useful in many applications, such as epitope mapping, immuno-oncology, vaccine development, quantitative proteomics, structure-activity relationship studies…
+Peptide library synthesis service aims synthesizing hundreds of peptides in small quantities.
+Peptides libraries are useful in many applications, such as epitope mapping, immuno-oncology, vaccine development.
+But also in quantitative proteomics, structure-activity relationship studies…

 For example, you might be interested in our SARS-CoV-2 peptide libraries.

-sb-PEPTIDE synthesizes peptides 96 per 96 in parallel whom can be delivered in various formats such as 96 well plates or microtubes.
-Peptides are delivered in quantities from 1 to 5 mg, unquantified and unpurified (crude desalted) which means that a minimal purity rate can not be guaranteed (read more about impurities in peptide synthesis).
-Moreover, contrary to individual peptide synthesis, every peptides in a library are synthesized with the same method, so no optimisation are possible.
+Peptides are delivered in quantities from 1 to 5 mg, unquantified and unpurified (crude desalted).
+Therefore, it means that a minimal purity rate can not be guaranteed (read more about impurities in peptide synthesis).
+Moreover, contrary to individual peptide synthesis, every peptides in a library are synthesized with the same method.
+That’s why no optimisation are possible.

 ||Amount : 1-5 mg crude|